 - Sampling: Sampling within BasinMod Risk may be done using either Monte Carlo or Latin Hypercube methods.

-- The results of the simulation run provides a distribution of charge migrated, seal effectiveness, oil and/or gas in-place, recoverable reserves or other user defined parameters.
+- The results of the simulation run provide a distribution of charge migrated, seal effectiveness, oil and/or gas in-place, recoverable reserves, or other user defined parameters.
 Each of the critical components is defined by a probability distribution that may or may not be calibrated.
 Sampling the set of critical probabilities yields a distribution of prospect ‘value’, i.e., a probabilistic ranking of the identified prospects.
 Risk can be simultaneously assessed on multiple traps within a play, or multiple compartments within a structural trap.

-- Additionally, for each of the parameters with uncertainty, probability density histograms, cumulative probability plots, rank correlation (“tornado” diagrams), scatter plots, parameter vs. event time and value vs. event depth plots are provided.
+- Additionally, for each of the parameters with uncertainty, probability density histograms, cumulative probability plots, rank correlation (“tornado” diagrams), scatter plots, parameter vs. event time, and value vs. event depth plots are provided.

-Play map showing probability of hydrocarbon charge.
+Play map showing the probability of hydrocarbon charge.

 Play map showing the overall probability of success (PS) as the mathematical product of all other spatial probability maps.